-In the case of oil palm cultivation, the use of fire should not be allowed as an acceptable practice in preparing the soil for palm planting, due to its negative effect on organic matter content, the destruction of soil flora and fauna, as well as the emission of greenhouse gases.

-The unit of certification should have a plan for fire prevention and control measures, aligned with the competent entities.
-It could also conduct fire prevention training programmes with neighbouring stakeholders.
+In the case of oil palm cultivation, in the Honduran environment, the use of fire should not be allowed as an acceptable practice in preparing the soil for palm planting, due to its negative effect on the content of organic matter, in the destruction of the flora and fauna of the soil, as well as the emission of greenhouse gases.
+The Unit of Certification should have a plan of fire prevention and control measures, aligned with the competent entities.
+It could also conduct fire prevention training programs with neighboring stakeholders.